wireseo/tp/docs/UserGuide.md

 * `add -c John Doe d/2020-09-20 t/13:30`
 * `add -c Mary Jane d/2021-01-02 t/09:15`

+When you add a `Consultation` for a future date while displaying only past `Consultations`, make sure to enter `view -c` to view the complete list to check if the `Consultation` has been added correctly.
+Similarly, when you add a `Consultation` for a past date while displaying only future `Consultations`, make sure to enter `view -c` to view the complete list to check if the `Consultation` has been added correctly.

 #### 6.3.5 Adding Mastery Checks : `-mc`

 Adds a `Mastery Check` session with a `Student` at a specific `date` and `time`.